Fethullah Gulen, exiled Turkish cleric, dies — reports – DW – 10/21/2024

 The Gulen movement, a globally active religious movement with more than 4 million members, is not a centralized or formal organization, but a set of networks inspired by Gulen.

-Gulen, a former ally of Turkish President Recep Tayyip Erdogan's, who lived in exile in the US state of Pennsylvania, denies accusations of involvement in the failed coup.
+Gulen, a former ally of Turkish President Recep Tayyip Erdogan's, who lived in exile in the US state of Pennsylvania, denies accusations of involvement in the failed coup and condmened the attempt "in the strongest possible terms."

+"As someone who suffered under multiple military coups during the past five decades, it is especially insulting to be accused of having any link to such an attempt," he said in a statement from 2016.

 Ankara has designated his movement a terrorist group, naming it the Fethullahist Terror Organization, or FETO.